olmallet81/URT/README.md

 ```
 $ export LD_LIBRARY_PATH=/path/to/URT/lib:$LD_LIBRARY_PATH
 ```
-Before running the example below make sure to have run ./URT/examples/example1.cpp (to write random data to CSV files, the same that were used for C++ examples).
+Before running the example below make sure to have run ./URT/examples/example1.cpp (to write random data to CSV files, the same that were used for the C++ examples).

 You are now ready to run ./URT/python/example.py: